claritysource/Core-HTML5-Game-Development-Video/README.md

 ...along with a js directory containg JavaScript for things such as sprites and behaviors.

 Code license: The code is licensed under the Apache 2 license.
-See apached-2.0-license.txt for details.
 Attributions: See ATTRIBUTIONS.txt